RichardHightower/art_hug_08/docs/art_08_org.md

 - Pipelines = fast start, but limited for production
 - Always specify model + device for reproducibility
 - Custom workflows handle real business needs
-- Batch processing can 10x your throughput
+- Batch processing with Flash Attention can 20x throughput on modern GPUs

 Ready to peek under the hood?
 Let's explore pipeline anatomy.